pantinor/gdx-andius/README.md

 gdx-andius
 =========

 A fun personal RPG project.
 Mashup of the early Sir-Tech Wizardry mazes with some Ultima influence, and Stuart Smith's classic Ali Baba thrown in.
+The Wizardy maps include Wizardry 1 through Wizardry 4, the Black Stone maze, and Snafaru's Dragon Quest maze.

 ![screenshot of gameboard](https://raw.github.com/pantinor/gdx-andius/master/preview1.png)